Income tax Dates

 This applies to the sale of shares in a company that owns the business.

-Generally, shares are a capital asset and any gains the seller gets on the share sale are non-taxable income (as long as the shares were held for long-term investment).
-The purchaser generally cannot claim the price they paid for the shares as an allowable expense.
+Generally, shares in a company you operate a business through are a capital asset.
+If you sell the shares, any gains you get on the share sale are non-taxable income.
+The purchaser generally cannot claim the price they paid for the shares as an expense.

 Overall, share sales can be less complicated than asset sales – a share price is agreed to, and payment is made.